splash-networks/admin-panel-doc/docs/getting-started.md

 If SMS OTP based verification is not used then this field is not relevant.

-SMTP settings are required if these email based features need to be used:
+**SMTP** settings are required if these email based features need to be used:

  - Venue reports
  - Email OTP based user authorization
  - Email link based user authorization

-You can use the SMTP settings from an email service provider such as Sendgrid or Brevo.
+You can use SMTP settings from an email service provider such as Sendgrid.
 It is recommended to use the Test Email button to send a test email to ensure email functionality is successfully integrated before using this feature in a captive portal.